 A thriving natural environment provides many benefits to society, improving well-being and sustainable economic prosperity throughout the county.
 Swansea's network of varied and attractive landscapes and wildlife habitats, including its coastline, uplands, woodlands, rivers and wetlands, and its urban parks and gardens, make it one of the greenest counties in the UK.
 We recognise, however, that many aspects of our natural environment are in decline and are no longer as resilient to change as we need them to be to deliver multiple benefits that support our well-being, now and in future.
-Both national and local government have declared nature and climate emergencies; we need to stop exploiting nature and move to a situation where we're working with and regenerating nature for the benefit of all.
-This means embedding the Nature and Climate Emergencies at the heart of decision making.
+Both national and local government have declared nature and climate emergencies; we need to stop exploiting nature and move to a situation where we are working with and regenerating nature for the benefit of all.
+We need to address inequalities as set out in 'Inequalities in a Future Wales Report.'
+This means putting Nature and Climate Emergencies at the heart of decision making.

-Using evidence from the Assessment of Local Well-being this diagram identifies what is needed to improve health, enhance biodiversity and reduce the impact of climate change:
+Using evidence from the Assessment of Local Well-being this diagram identifies what is needed to improve health, enhance biodiversity, and reduce the impact of climate change:

-Working with nature will improve Swansea's social, economic and environmental well-being.
-This objective will contribute to the well-being goals by focusing on building a healthier, more prosperous, resilient, more equal and globally responsible Swansea.
+Acting on climate change and nature recovery will improve Swansea's social, economic, and environmental well-being.
+This objective will contribute to the well-being goals by focusing on building a healthier, more prosperous, resilient, more equal, and globally responsible Swansea.